ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/farnam.md

 ## Slurm Partitions

-Nodes on the clusters are organized into partitions.
-The column names in the partitions tables refer to the node types in the nodes table above.
+Nodes on the clusters are organized into partitions, to which you submit your jobs with [Slurm](/clusters-at-yale/job-scheduling/slurm.md).

 ### Public Partitions